jchowlabs

 Facial Liveness Verification

-The answer is liveness detection — a set of techniques designed to confirm that the face presented to a camera belongs to a live human who is physically present.
-Without liveness checks, facial verification is vulnerable to presentation attacks: an adversary could hold up a photo, play a video on a screen, or wear a 3D-printed mask to impersonate someone else.
+Liveness detection is a set of techniques designed to confirm that the face presented to a camera belongs to a live human being who is physically present and interacting in real time.
+Without it, facial verification systems are vulnerable to what’s known as presentation attacks.
+An attacker could simply hold up a photo, replay a video, or use a high quality mask to impersonate someone else.

-Passive liveness analyzes properties of the captured image or video without requiring the user to do anything specific.
-This might include examining texture patterns (skin vs. paper), checking for micro-movements like blinking or subtle muscle contractions, or analyzing 3D depth characteristics that distinguish a real face from a flat surface.
+Passive liveness analyzes images or video feed without requiring the user to do anything specific.
+The system might look at texture differences between skin and paper, detect subtle micro-movements like blinking or muscle activity, or analyze depth characteristics that distinguish a real face from a flat surface.

 Try It Yourself